-- If you want options, I like the look of this Old Town Square apartment (from $55 per night) and this Old Town HomeStay (from $43 per night).
+- If you want options, I like the look of this Old Town Square apartment (from $55 per night) and this Old Town Hideaway (from $26 per night).
 The HomeStay apartment is pretty new on Airbnb though, so I would wait to see how it does once there are a few reviews.

-- There are a handful of hotels in the Old Town, including the hip and moody Hotel Hippocampus from $137 per night) and the luxe-looking Hotel Vardar (from $111 per night).
+- There are a handful of hotels in the Old Town, including the hip and moody Hotel Hippocampus from $137 per night) and the luxe-looking Hotel Vardar (from $111 per night, book on Booking.com or Hotels.com).
 I haven’t stayed at either of these, but all seem to include breakfast in the total price.

 Once you’re settled into your accommodations, strike out for dinner.
 This first evening, enjoy your dinner within the Old Town.
 Here are some good options:

 - Cesarica – This was the #1 restaurant from our Airbnb host Janko, and it was a top-notch recommendation.
 We enjoyed a cheese plate with champagne, followed by a cheesy risotto (for me) and a fresh tuna steak (for Mr. Valise).
 Seriously, five stars.

 - Luna Rossa – A cozy casual spot with delicious food and plenty of options.
 The cheese, meat, and olive appetizer looks amazing.

 - Old Winery – A place we missed but were eager to try.
 As the name suggests, your experience is wine-centric with food options to back it up.